Bookings Workflow

 Triggers

-Triggers (not to be confused with Communication Triggers) can be activated through Transitions to automate the creation of appropriate records in your database using the information already populated in your Opportunity’s record.
+Triggers (not to be confused with Communication Triggers) can be activated through Transitions to automate the creation of appropriate records in your database using the information already populated in your Booking’s record.
 This saves you time and eliminates errors introduced from manually inputting the details yourself.
-For example, early Transitions in the workflow can automatically set up an Account for the business and a Contact for it, and later Transitions (like when the Opportunity has been won) can create a registration and an appropriate Invoice for the Events the Opportunity had Interests in.
+For example, early Transitions in the workflow can automatically set up an Account for the business and a Contact for it, and later Transitions (like when the Booking has been won) can create a registration and an appropriate Invoice for the Events the Booking had Interests in.
 This is configurable by you so that you can dictate where and what in your workflow you want to populate your database with the appropriate details.

 Check the boxes to activate any of the Triggers: